JustinBLDang/justinbldang.github.io/index.md

 toc: true
 toc_sticky: true
 ---
 I am a **Computer Science Instructor** that teaches k-12 students about the fundamentals of programming.
 I am also a **Project Lead** that helps High School students build their portfolio by helping them create Machine Learning or OpenAI projects.
+Projects I am currently leading are *Machine Learning Rocket Recovery Simulator* and *VR Speech and Debate Simulator with OpenAI integration*.
 ## Projects

 {% include feature_row id="MainFeatureRow" %}